Exemptions and ending enrollment in managed care.

 (ii) Lives in an area or is enrolled in a Washington apple health program in which participation in managed care is voluntary; or

-(iii) Requires care that meets the criteria in subsection (3) of this section for case-by-case clinical exemptions or ending of enrollment.
+(iii) Requires care that meets the criteria in subsection (3) of this section for case-by-case clinical exemptions or to end enrollment.

-(3) Case-by-case clinical exemption for ending of enrollment.
+(3) Case-by-case clinical criteria to authorize an exemption or to end enrollment.

 (i) The care must be medically necessary;